pihchikk/DiffBIR_TOMO/README.md

 ## Acknowledgement

-This project is based on [ControlNet](https://github.com/lllyasviel/ControlNet) and [BasicSR](https://github.com/XPixelGroup/BasicSR).
+This project is based on [DiffBIR](https://github.com/XPixelGroup/DiffBIR/) [ControlNet](https://github.com/lllyasviel/ControlNet) and [BasicSR](https://github.com/XPixelGroup/BasicSR).
 Thanks for their awesome work.

 ## Contact

-If you have any questions, please feel free to contact with me at linxinqi@tju.edu.cn.
+If you have any questions, please feel free to contact with me at bardashovdr@my.msu.ru